Evilscaught/Homework3-WordNet/readme.txt

  *  Describe concisely the data structure(s) you used to store the
  *  information in synsets.txt.
 Why did you make this choice?
  *****************************************************************************/
+Used a symbol table provided by alg4.
+I made this choice because I realized that words were keys and their ID's are their values.

 /******************************************************************************
  *  Describe concisely the data structure(s) you used to store the
  *  information in hypernyms.txt.
 Why did you make this choice?
  *****************************************************************************/
+Used a directional graph.
+This is because hypernyms.txt represents the relationship of the words in synsets.txt in an acyclic hierarchical order.
+Because of the hierarchical order I found it necessary to use a digraph.

 /******************************************************************************
  *  Describe concisely the algorithm you use in the constructor of